Jainil-Gosalia/project-gallery/README.md

 This portfolio showcases my work, highlighting:

 - **Machine Learning Algorithms**: This folder covers implementations of machine learning algorithms from scratch, testing assumptions of any machine learning algorithm and their practical usage on real world data.
+- **Deep Learning:** This folder covers some of the deep learning algorithms and how they are implemented on synthetic data as well as messy real world data.

 ## Getting Started